It’s true, not trite: Global health is local health.

 My parents pressed into hope and had four more children – all healthy.
 During that time my mother also helped care for her own mother, riddled with uterine/cervical cancer that raced through her body.
 It was so easily treatable if she’d been detected earlier.
 With no money for medical treatment, hospital care, or strong painkillers like morphine, my mother’s mother died an excruciatingly painful death at home.
 She was just 49 years old.

 My mother and dad – saddled with their own babies – nevertheless took in my aunt (my mother’s younger sister) after their mother died.
-She “got pregnant” at age 16, and my parents helped care for this beloved teenaged relative, along with her young daughter – my cousin.
+She “got pregnant” (today known as rape) at age 16, and my parents helped care for this beloved teenaged relative, along with her young daughter – my cousin.
 Somehow, they stretched the rice and beans and deer meat to make it all work, with my parents paying for this young mother’s medical care.

 This could be a narrative from Russia, Kenya, or Tajikistan.